Hello and welcome there !

 How all these regions interact is still unclear, however recent technological advances over the last decade are helping to draw an image of the contribution of each structure during memory formation, consolidation and retrieval.

 My thesis project is focused on the role of the anterior cingulate cortex in objet memory consolidation, using mice.
-I am using 1Photon miniscopes, directly fixed onto the animal’s head and enabling the visualization of the neuronal activity using calcium imaging.
+I am using miniature head-mounted fluorescence microscopes, directly fixed onto the head of freely-behaving animals and enabling the visualization of the neuronal activity using calcium imaging.
 Using miniscopes is optimal to track the same subset of cells over a long period of time, thus making it adequate to study how are the neuronal dynamics evolving - and memory ! - as time goes by.

 Descamps L, Kentros C: Calcium imaging of long-term memory traces in Anterior Cingulate Cortex; NRSN PhD conference 2018.
 Poster and Blitz presentation